heroku/buildpacks-dotnet/README.md

 }
 ```

-A complete inventory of supported SDK versions and platforms [is available here][inventory-toml].
+A complete inventory of supported .NET SDK versions and platforms [is available here](./buildpacks/dotnet/inventory.toml).

 ## Contributing